Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Epidermis

-Answer is D: The epidermis (on top of the dermis) is epithelial tissue.
+Answer is D: The epidermis (on top of the dermis) is epithelial tissue. - What is the function of phospholipids in the plasma membrane?

 A. To maintain the intracellular fluid at a similar composition to that of the interstitial fluid